v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

    * Windows:

-     Run ``Start/Programs/DAE Tools/daeExamples_1.5.0_py27`` from the Start menu.
+     Run i.e. ``Start/Programs/DAE Tools/daeExamples_1.5.0_py27`` from the Start menu.

-The main window of ``DAE Tools Examples`` application is given in :ref:`Figure-2a` while the output from the simulation run in :ref:`Figure-2b`.
+The main window of ``DAE Tools Examples`` application is given in :ref:`Figure-GetStarted-2a` while the output from the simulation run in :ref:`Figure-GetStarted-2b`.
 There, tutorials can be run, their source code inspected, model reports generated.
 Model reports open in a new window of the system's default web browser (however, only Mozilla Firefox is currently supported because of the MathML rendering issue).

-.. _Figure-2a:
+.. _Figure-GetStarted-2a:
 .. figure:: _static/Screenshot-DAEToolsTutorials.png
    :width: 350 pt
    :figwidth: 400 pt